Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

+with differential operator $\mathcal{L}_\rho$\footnote{Not to be confused with operator $\op L_n$ defined by viewing Bayes Theorem, within filtering, as a prior to posterior map at time $n$.} defined by

-Note that in the case of scalar observations, $\mathcal{L}_\rho$ is the infinitesimal generator of a diffusion process with invariant density $\rho$; in the vector case the same statement holds component-by-components.
+Note that in the case of scalar observations, $\mathcal{L}_\rho$ is the infinitesimal generator of a diffusion process with invariant density $\rho$; in the vector case the same statement holds component-by-component.
 This fact may be used to approximate the action of $\mathcal{L}_\rho$ via its heat semigroup, and this may be used as the basis for numerical approximations.
-See the bibliography Subsection \ref{ssec:BCT} for references to the relevant literature.
+See the bibliography Subsection \ref{ssec:BCT} for references to the relevant literature. $\blacksquare$ \end{remark}

-While we have discussed two general approaches to approximate the gain matrix in (\ref{eq:numerical_gain}) numerically so far, we now return to the the constant gain approximation; that is, we make $K^\sJ(\cdot;\mu^\sJ)$ independent of its first argument so that $K^{(j)} = K^\sJ$ for some $K^\sJ$ depending only on $\mu^\sJ.$ In doing so we recover an empirical version of \eqref{eq:gaincts}, the continuous time gain first identified in discussion of the Gaussian projected filter in Remark \ref{rem:gaincts}, and arising again in second order transport as discussed in Remark \ref{rem:derive}.
+The two general approaches to approximate the gain matrix in (\ref{eq:numerical_gain}), outlined in the preceding remark, are interesting theoretically and perhaps hold promise in the future as computer power grows, but they lead to very expensive computations.
+To address this we now return to the constant gain approximation from Remark \ref{rem:tbd}, now in the particle setting.
 In the current context the identification of $K^\sJ$ arises from (\ref{eq:weak Poisson scalar empirical}), by making the choice $\Psi(v) = (K^\sJ)^\top (v-\E^\sJ v)$ and $\psi (v) = v-\E^\sJ v$.
-These choices result in
+These choices result in the following approximation of \eqref{eq:cga}: